 Best for: Sales-focused teams wanting visual pipeline management in their basic CRM software.

-7. Less Annoying CRM - Best simple CRM for absolute simplicity
+7. Less Annoying CRM — Best simple CRM for absolute ease of use

-True to its name, Less Annoying CRM removes the frustration often comes with customer relationship software.
-Simplicity runs through every aspect of this platform, from its single-tier pricing to its focused feature set that includes only what small businesses actually need.
+True to its name, Less Annoying CRM removes the friction that usually comes with customer relationship software.
+Simplicity runs through every aspect of the platform: single-tier pricing, a focused feature set with no bloat, and an interface that a non-technical founder can master in under an hour.

 Key features: